Meet our team

 Special Skills: Natural Agony Aunt - has the kind of face that makes people open up (whether asked or not).

-Level 5 in Adult & Children Health in Social Care
+Top Qualification / Training in care: Level 5 in Adult & Children Health in Social Care

 Hidden Talent: An excellent listener who intuitively picks up on the small, significant details that make care plans truly personal and effective